hlxsites/famous-smoke-cigaradvisor/cigaradvisor/docs/create-category.md

 # Creating a new category

+In order to create a new category both code changes and content changes are needed.
+The following document will elaborate these in more detail.

+All the necessary code changes are also captured in [this example PR](https://github.com/hlxsites/famous-smoke-cigaradvisor/pull/288).

 ## Step 1: Create index configuration

 The configurations for the indices are located in [helix-query.yaml](../../helix-query.yaml).